briandelmsft/SentinelAutomationModules/Samples/readme.md

 ## Advanced Deployment

-Deployment of the Sentinel Triage AssistanT should typically be performed from the [deployment template](/Deploy/readme.md), however in some cases you may wish to deploy just the sample template below.
+Deployment of the Microsoft Sentinel Triage AssistanT should typically be performed from the [deployment template](/Deploy/readme.md), however in some cases you may wish to deploy just the sample template below.

 ### Basic Sample